redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 https://www.vagrantup.com/downloads
 ```

-To build the environement, including deploying the test cnf, do the following:
+To build the environment, including deploying the test cnf, do the following:

 ```shell-script
 make vagrant-build
 ```

-The kubeconfig for the new environement will override the file located at ~/.kube/config
+The kubeconfig for the new environment will override the file located at ~/.kube/config
 Just start running commands from the command line to test the new cluster:
 ```shell-script
 oc get pods -A